 - The only tracking required is a single click-through.

-If your creative is standard Flash, the creative shop developer can add a standard clickTag to the click-through area and send the SWF to the media agency or publisher trafficker to traffic directly in DFA Trafficking or DFP.
+If your creative is standard Flash, the creative developer can add a standard clickTag to the click-through area and send the SWF to the media agency or publisher to traffic directly in DoubleClick Campaign Manager (DCM) or DoubleClick for Publishers (DFP).
 You can't include any DoubleClick Studio components in standard Flash creatives.

 1Europe, Middle East, Africa

 - it exceeds 40K